Seamful XAI: Operationalizing Seamful Design in Explainable AI: Introduction

-Our conceptualization and operationalization is informed by the lens of Human-centered XAI~\cite{ehsan2020human,liao2021human,ehsan2021operationalizing}, which prioritizes both people’s needs and end-goals for understanding AI, and sociotechnical and infrastructural perspectives.
-Similar to seamful design, HCXAI acknowledges that AI systems are situated in socio-organizational environments, and people’s understanding must span factors both inside and outside the algorithmic black-box; thus, explainability of the socio-technical elements---the Human-AI assemblage---needs more than just algorithmic transparency.

-We broadly conceptualize seams in AI as \textit{mismatches and cracks between assumptions made in designing and developing the AI system and the reality of the deployment context}.
-Through this lens of revealing mismatches and with the goals of mitigating breakdowns and supporting user agency, seamfulness can offer an operational design space that facilitates explainability.
-The following example, inspired by real-world cases shared by our informants in the context of automated lending, can illustrate how revealing seamful information can help achieve these goals:
+In the context of AI, we define and conceptualize seams as \textit{mismatches and cracks between assumptions made when designing and developing the AI system and the reality of its deployment context}.
+The following example, inspired by real-world automated lending cases from our informants, illustrates how revealing seamful information can facilitate explainability and support user agency:

-\begin{quote} \textit{ The loan application for Ahmed, a great customer, is rejected by the AI-powered system.
-When Nadia, the loan officer, checks the AI’s feature-level explanations, nothing seems amiss, making it difficult for her to decide whether to overrule the system.
-Behind the scenes, there is a mismatch (seams): when the system was last updated in 2020, applicants could only have three active loans, but regulatory changes in 2021 allow up to five.
-Ahmed currently has four active loans, which triggered a denial; however, if Nadia were aware of this mismatch (seam), she would be empowered to trigger a manual underwriting review. } \end{quote}{}
+\begin{quote} \textit{The loan application for Ahmed, a great customer, is rejected by the AI-powered system.
+Nothing about the AI's feature-level explanation seems off to Nadia, the loan officer.
+Behind the scenes, there was a mismatch (seam): during the last system update in 2020, applicants could only have three active loans, but regulatory changes in 2021 allow up to five.
+Ahmed has four active loans, which triggered the denial.
+Had Nadia been aware of this mismatch (seam), she would be empowered to trigger a manual underwriting review.}